Aziz-Fall/ProjetIN505/README.md

 # Project encryption / decryption using *Huffman algoritm*

-Part_1 is the first part of the project that aims to display a binary tree to a *GUI*.
-The *GUI* is build with Qt framework.
-We used *GraphViz* to generate the binary tree image, and *qmake* to build the project by generating a makefile.
+Part_2 is the second part of the project that aims to crypt a given file or text, display a binary tree, the text or file to crypt and created.
+We used *GraphViz* to generate the binary tree image, the framework Qt to create a *GUI*, and *qmake* to build the project by generating a makefile.

 ## Project dependencies